AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Python/ConstellationAndNetworkRouting/README.md

 # Constellation and Network Routing

+All of the notebooks attach to an open instance of STK.
+The associated example scenarios are attached on the **Constellation and Network Routing** code example: https://www.agi.com/search?filter=content%3acodesample

 **Terminology**
 * Node = Object in STK: Satellites, Aircraft, Facilities, Sensors, Transmitters, etc.
 * Edge = Access between two objects in STK, includes typical STK constraints